LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **DocumentExpirationTime** (v1.54.0): defines the document expiration time in timespan format (`HH:mm:ss`).
 By the default (if not set) it considers the expiration time as the end of the day in the configured default timezone.
 This option should only be used if the default timezone is Brasilia Standard Time (GMT-3).

+* **ShortSiteName** (v1.56.0): a short name to reference the application in messages that have a small amount of allowed characters (such as SMS messages).
+Should be a shorter version of the `SiteName` setting.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)